TillRS/suntopicmodel/README.md

     - joblib
     - pytest
     - ipykernel (for the sample notebook)
+    - statsmodels (for the sample notebook)

 - The CI setup is included in `ci_requirements.txt`.
 - A python environment for testing is included in `suntopic_env.yml`.

 ## Acknowledgements

 This implementation builds directly on the relevant parts of [1]:
 - https://github.com/cthurau/pymf.

 The semi-nonnegative matrix factorization approach was developed by [2]:
 - C. H. Q. Ding, T. Li and M. I. Jordan, "Convex and Semi-Nonnegative Matrix Factorizations," in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 32, no. 1, pp. 45-55, Jan.
 2010, doi: 10.1109/TPAMI.2008.277.